-This page has two functions.
+This page is displayed if the output type is a database.
+It has two functions.
 The first allows you to view the relations of your driver table.
 The second is to name the output targets for the subset.

 - The references list

-2. Review the Imported by and Imports lists to verify that the tables relations have been found correctly:
+- Review the Referenced by and References lists to verify that the table’s relations have been found correctly: